Netsuke in the form of a boy rolling a yuki daruma or snowman

 A Daruma doll (達磨) is a hollow, round, Japanese traditional doll modeled after Bodhidharma, the founder of the Zen tradition of Buddhism.
 They are traditionally red and depicting a bearded man (Bodhidharma), however they can differ greatly in color and design depending on the region and artist.
 Daruma has a design that is rich in symbolism and is regarded more as a talisman of good luck to the Japanese.
 Daruma dolls are seen as a symbol of perseverance and good luck, making them a popular gift of encouragement.

-This depiction of a Daruma doll shows a recognisable childhood past time of making a snowman.
+This depiction of a Daruma doll shows a recognisable childhood pastime of making a snowman.
 The Japanese equivalent of a snowman is a yukidaruma (雪だるま), literally snow daruma.

 Netsuke in the form of a boy rolling a yuki daruma or snowman, c.
 1831–1870